codefreezefi/codefreeze.fi/_includes/faq.md

 There are some bigger cabins (for 10 people) that are more expensive (pohiamm ukku?) which have extra rooms that can provide more privacy if your children are fuzzy sleepers.
 These are not part of the Codefreeze packages

 ##### Which of the activities are good for kids?
-- Reindeer excursion (expensive but you can go and feed them and learn about them.)
+- Reindeer excursion (expensive but you can go and feed them and learn about them).
 You get some tea and cake.
-Some children might fall asleep or be bored.
+Sleigh ride takes about an hour of sitting still in very warm clothing.
 - Cross country skiing (if the weather permits).
 This is currently not very kid oriented.
-- Angry bird playground might be fun (we haven’t tested this)
+- Angry bird playground might be fun (we haven’t tested this).
-- Husky Safari (very very expensive so we haven’t tested this!)
+- Husky Safari (very very expensive so we haven’t tested this).
 - Santa is not available all the time, sorry.
 He needs a holiday too.
-- Walking up the Kiloppa or on a scenic leveled path
+- Walking up the Kiloppa or on a scenic leveled path.
+- Sleigh walks and sleighing down the Kiloppa.
-- You might try snowshoe walks
+- You might try snowshoe walks.
-- There’s a slide in a snow castle - you need a small sled to sit onn
+- There’s a slide in a snow castle - you need a small sled to sit on.

 ##### What should I pack in addition to the official packing list?
 - homework/schoolwork materials (if applicable)